 What I do really like having programmable lighting available for is to make things easier to see when playing a variety of games.
 My lights have “Focus” and “Concentrate” settings that I find quite good for board games that have pieces that are close in colour or for games with lots of small text.
 These settings help enhance the contrast of everything in the room.
 I find I need to use these for games like Raiders of the North Sea as with standard lights I have a hard time telling the grey meeple from the black ones.

 The final thing you do need to worry about when using lights during your games are people who are prone to photosensitive seizures.
 Be sure to check with your group before springing flashing lights on them.

 Some games are doing interesting things to incorporate the sense of touch to the experience.

-When I think of the sense of touch and games I think of a very interesting game that came out in 2018 called Nyctophobia: The Hunted.
+When I think of the sense of touch and games I think of a very interesting game that came out in 2018 called Nyctophobia: Vampire Encounter.
 This game is doing something rather interesting with touch.
 It is a horror themed game where players cannot see the board and have to rely on touch to navigate their way to safety.
 It was created by the designer Catherine Stippell who was inspired by a blind relative to create a game that mirrored their experiences with all board games.

 There are also a couple of kids games that my girls had when they were younger that were touch-based.
 Laundry Jumble has players reaching into a fabric washing machine trying to pull out the right clothing items using their sense of touch and Master Fox has blindfolded players feeling around in a box for a specific meeple where there are a number of them in there with similar textures.